zareldyn/debian9-workbase/README.md

 Arguments in uppercase will result in environment variables inside the containers, while arguments in lowercase will not.

+Since the *container's name* is not known inside the container itself, it can be passed dynamically.
+Starting your container with `-e CONTAINER_NAME=the-container-name` will result to a better prompt, like "root@the-container-name@host".
+Warning!
+This method does NOT replace the real *hostname* of the container, which always looks something like "a34836157dfb".
+Also, if you provide a name (via `--name`) that is different from the `-e CONTAINER_NAME` method, the interest seems to be limited.
+Anyway, for now the CONTAINER_NAME environment variable is used in the Bash prompt only.

 ### Finally

 Once this image is built, you can create images that are based on it.